cleitonsouza01/trade/docs/introduction/part_3.md

 the tasks that it is programmed to.
 By default it just executes 1 task: to group all operations with the same asset on a single operation.

-This generated positions will be stored on the OperationContainer positions attribute, a dictionary indexed by the type of position.
+The generated positions will be stored on the OperationContainer positions attribute, a dictionary indexed by the type of position.
 By default the operation container identifies all operations as 'operations', so the positions attribute now would look like this: